Louiseskinner01/project1-lskinner/README.md

 - **Favcon Converter:** I used an online converter to make the FWL company logo into a favcon so the logo would be visible in the browser tab.
 - **MS Word:** I used Microsoft Word for proof reading written content.
 ## Deployment
-To deploy the FWL website I used the Github-pages feature, this generates a link that can be shared so people can view the website with only the use of only a device and an internet connection.
-To use github-pages I had to create a repository and connect it to my VS Code (IDE), this is the development environment where the webiste would be coded and any changes would be commited to the Github repository.
+To deploy the FWL website I used the Github-pages feature, this generates a link enabling developers to get an actual view of how the site looks live and it offers the opportunity to share their project with others such an future employers, tutors and peers.
+To use github-pages I had to create a repository and connect it to my VS Code (IDE), this is the development environment used to code the webiste and commit any changes made throughout the deveopment of the project.
+Commits go directly to the Github repository, and if the site is already deployed, the changes will be visible within a short frame of time (usually a couple of minutes).
 ## Stretch Goals
 ### For the site
 Responsive Design Enhancements – Optimize the site for tablets and large displays (beyond mobile responsiveness).